Digital-Physics/create-srt-subtitles/README.md

-This is a file that converts subtitles or CC from a .txt format to a .srt format
+This is a file that converts subtitles or CC from a .txt format to a .srt format.
+If you can get Adobe or another program to give you a txt format that isn't numbered, this might be an easier format to clean up before converting to .srt with this code.